 You want the dough thin and the shape to be similar to the size of the leaves you will be using.
 Once you get the right size and shape, take one leaf and put the dough on top.
 Then turn the patty over and place another leaf on top.
 Add more leaves to both sides so the leaves won’t burn through.

 Now place the wrapped dough on top of the coals.
 Cover it with white coals.
 Gray coals have cooled down and will not be able to cook your dough.
 Leave for a few minutes or until the cake is cooked.
 When it’s ready, gently scrape off the coals on top.
 Lift it off the ashes.

-Put it on a board and remove the leaves.
-The cake may still hot so set it aside until it is cool enough to eat.
+Next, put it on a board and remove the leaves.
+The cake may still be hot, so set it aside until it is cool enough to eat.

 Fire Cakes #3: True Fire Cake Method

 If you don’t have a board or leaves to cook with, you can put the patty right into the ashes.
 You will get some charring on the outside of the patty.
 We can call this the survival method of cooking fire cakes.